Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Since February 2024 teams have been working at multiple locations on SH25 around the peninsula, and on highways leading to the district.

-This work does mean disruptions for road users, and we’ll deliver the works in a coordinated manner, enabling traffic to continue to flow by balancing speed of delivery against disruption to road users.
+To minimise disruptions for road users, the works have been delivered in a coordinated manner so traffic continued to flow by balancing speed of delivery against disruption to road users.

 The region is benefiting from these works as a result of engaging with several local suppliers.